 How to get more customer reviews for brick-and-mortar

 How do you choose a hotel out of dozens in the same price category?
-How do you pick a restaurant after your girlfriend figured she wants Falafel tonight?
+How do you pick a restaurant after your girlfriend or boyfriend figured she or he wants Falafel tonight?
 You rely on the opinion of others which have most probably similar preferences.
 The customer structure has changed to more digital usage, a new era of marketing has started.
 If you read our article “Missing customers in store“ you are aware that reviews are not only important for online businesses but became the new word-of-mouth for brick-and-mortar.
 Already 87% of consumers check online reviews for local shops in 2020, Covid-19 just forced this way of choosing a local business.

 User-generated content (UGC) is one of the biggest influencers for long termed consumer relationships.
 It brings your customers trust to a far greater extent than any commercial could do.
 Reviews are besides texts, videos and photos only part of the UGC, but a striking driver for the communication with your existing and potential customers.